King Charles III: your guide to the former Prince of Wales and longest-serving heir apparent in British history

 Just over five months later, their lavish wedding in St Paul's Cathedral on 29 July 1981 captured the imagination of the nation, and though believed by many to be a fairy-tale match, the union was not a happy one, even from the start.
 A 2017 biography of the prince by Sally Bedell Smith tells of Charles weeping on his wedding night while “the extremely turbulent” Diana was battling bulimia.
 He “thought he could grow to love Diana,” writes Bedell Smith, “just as the arranged marriage of his grandmother and King George VI later grew into love.”

 The couple went on to have two children, Prince William and Prince Harry, and though this was for the most part a happy time for the couple, it slowly became obvious that they weren't a good match.
 Charles reportedly grew increasingly jealous of the attention paid to his glamorous wife, believing that she was overshadowing worthier causes close to his heart.
 “They’ve come out to see my wife, they haven’t come out to see me,” he reportedly told aides during a trip to Wales early on in their marriage.

 The pair led increasingly separate lives and by 1987, Charles had once again become romantically involved with Camilla Parker Bowles.
 Following press speculation of mutual infidelity in a year that the Queen famously dubbed an ‘annus horribilis', the royal couple separated in December 1992, and finalised their divorce in August 1996.

-What is Prince Charles’s relationship with his mother like?
+What was King Charles III’s relationship with his mother like?

 In Netflix’s The Crown, much has been made of Charles’s relationship with Queen Elizabeth II, the drama imagining some of the distance that might have arisen from having a duty-bound mother who was governed by the burden of queenship.
 As Bedell Smith put it, “in the manner of the upper class, neither [parent was] physically demonstrative” during Charles’s childhood.